PHorg Logo

 "The San Francisco Preparedness Day Parade"

-Army nurses (top) and California veterans passing along Market Street in front of the Palace Hotel.
+Army nurses (top) and California veterans passing along Market Street in front of The Palace Hotel.

 Held in anticipation of